EnuriDanujani/IT-2244/README.md

 Parent-Child Process with Waiting The parent creates a child process using fork().
-The child sleeps for 2 seconds and then exits.
+The child sleeps for 2 seconds and then exits

 The parent waits for the child to finish (wait(&status)).